vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ---
 ## Bookmark for direct import

-With a Boomarklet you can click on a bookmark in your browser, and this page is automatically imported to your Mealie instance.\
+With a Bookmarklet you can click on a bookmark in your browser, and the current page is automatically imported into your Mealie instance.\
-It's a piece of javascript in the bookmarks which makes this possible.
+It's a piece of JavaScript in the bookmark that makes this possible.

-Go make this work:
+To make this work:
 * Go to https://docs.mealie.io/documentation/community-guide/import-recipe-bookmarklet/ and copy the code
 * Go to a [bookmarklet generator site](https://caiorss.github.io/bookmarklet-maker/)
 * Paste the code
 * Change the url to your own URL
-* Click on `Generate Boomarklet`
+* Click on `Generate Bookmarklet`
 * Copy the code from the `Output` field
 * Go to your browser
 * Go to your mealie page and bookmark it in your browser